lightstep/lightstep-tracer-java/README.md

     .withDisableReportingLoop(true);
 ```

-To then explicitly control reporting, manually flush by using the LightStep tracer object directly:
+To then manually flush by using the LightStep tracer object directly:

 ```java
 // Flush any buffered tracing data